OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Introduction

 \section{Introduction}

-Accurate and differentiable geometric environment representations are critical for many functions in robot autonomy and computer vision, including simultaneous localization and mapping \cite{ortiz_isdf_2022,pan_pin-slam_2024,miso2025}, rendering and AR/VR \cite{Chou_2023_ICCV,Vicini2022,wang_neus2_2023}, autonomous navigation \cite{oleynikova_voxblox_2017,long_sensor-based_2025} and manipulation \cite{ReDSDF,li2024config,li2024robot}.
-In robotics, fast updates of the environment model from sensor observations and access to gradient information are important to enable robots to navigate reactively and safely and to interact with the environment precisely, while a small memory footprint is important for the scalability of the representation.
+Accurate and differentiable 3D geometric reconstruction is critical in many robot autonomy and computer vision settings, including localization and mapping \cite{ortiz_isdf_2022,pan_pin-slam_2024}, rendering and AR/VR \cite{Chou_2023_ICCV,wang_neus2_2023}, autonomous robot navigation \cite{oleynikova_voxblox_2017,long_sensor-based_2025} and robot manipulation \cite{ReDSDF,li2024config}.
+In robotics, fast updates of the environment model from sensor observations and access to gradient information are important for safe navigation and precise environment interaction, while low memory footprint is important for scalability and onboard operation.

 In this work, we focus on signed distance function (SDF) reconstruction.
 Given a query point, an SDF returns the signed distance to the nearest surface in the environment with sign indicating whether the query is in free (positive) or occupied (negative) space.
 SDFs have received increasing attention due to their constant-time complexity for distance and collision queries and their ability to capture complex obstacle surfaces implicitly as a zero-level set.